Here is a quick guide and the shortlist of the best flexible solar panels for RV use on the market today...

 How much power do you need?
 If you are traveling alone or with just one other person, you’ll need less energy than a family of four will.

 A 100 watt flexible solar panel may be sufficient for a short trip with just a couple of people.
-However, if the trip is extended or there are more people traveling, you’ll want to get something that fits your needs.
+However, if the trip is extended or more people are traveling, you’ll want to get something that fits your needs.

 Be careful about buying just any flexible solar panel kit.
 You want to be sure that you purchase from a renowned brand that uses good quality materials.